bitextor/bitextor/README.md

 * `alcazar`: option that enables the library [alcazar](https://github.com/saintamh/alcazar/) for text extraction from HTML documents; by default `lxml` library is used

 ### Variables defining data sources
 The next set of options refer to the source from which data will be crawled.
-Two options can be specified for crawling: one is to specify a list of websites to be crawled, while the other one is to provide a *langstat* file containing language statistics regarding the documents in one or more websites, so promising websites can be identified.
+Two options can be specified for crawling: one is to specify a list of websites to be crawled, while the other one is to provide a *langstat* file (see below) containing language statistics regarding the documents in one or more websites, so promising websites can be identified.
 ```yaml
 hosts: ["www.elenacaffe1863.com","vade-retro.fr"]